zdravkov/kendo-docs/api/wrappers/jsp/datasource/transport-update.md

 ### type `String`

-The type of request to make (
+The type of request to make ("POST", "GET", "PUT" or "DELETE"), default is "GET".
+Refer to the jQuery.ajax documentation for further info.

 #### Example
     <kendo:dataSource-transport-update type="type">